What is trifocal lens replacement surgery?

 How long can a trifocal lens last?

 The Focused intraocular lens is designed to last a lifetime.
-Once implanted, you don’t need to worry about whether you’ll need to replace it.
+The material used for the trifocal lens is highly durable and biocompatible, meaning the body does not reject it, and it does not degrade over time.
+Once implanted a trifocal lens Hong Kong, you don’t need to worry about whether you’ll need to replace it.